 Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Avg:

-Maximum Contaminant Level or MCL

-The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology found in our water system
+Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been
+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.

-Maximum Contaminant Level Goal or MCLG

-The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.